-Tedd Benson publishes fourth book, Timberframe: The Art and Craft of the Post and Beam Home (Taunton Press).
-The book presents 25 years of Tedd’s craft and practice, with examples ranging from homes in the Rocky Mountains to New England and from traditional to contemporary, taking readers on a tour of the most beautiful post and beam homes in North America.
+Tedd Benson publishes fourth book, Timberframe: The Art and Craft of the Post-and-Beam Home (Taunton Press).
+The book presents 25 years of Tedd’s craft and practice, with examples ranging from homes in the Rocky Mountains to New England, from traditional to contemporary, taking readers on a tour of the most beautiful post-and-beam homes in North America.

 Bensonwood builds a new, state-of-the art design, fabrication and assembly facility in Walpole, New Hampshire.

-Bensonwood is featured in Smithsonian magazine (“Building to a Different Drummer”) for its Walden Cabin, a timber framed replica of Henry David Thoreau’s simple 10’x15′ cabin on the shores of Walden Pond.
-Timber framing parallels are drawn from this Spartan, diminutive cabin to the exquisite high-end homes for which Bensonwood became known.
+Bensonwood is featured in Smithsonian magazine (“Building to a Different Drummer”) for its Walden Cabin, a timber frame replica of Henry David Thoreau’s simple 10’x15′ cabin on the shores of Walden Pond.
+Timber framing parallels are drawn from this spartan, diminutive cabin to the exquisite high-end homes for which Bensonwood became known.

 Bensonwood wins the 2006 Small Builder of the Year award from the Partnership for Advanced Technology in Housing (PATH) for its groundbreaking work in Open-Built design and building systems.

-Bensonwood begins long-term partnership with MIT on the Open Prototype Initiative, with the goal of developing affordable, flexible, high-performance houses.
-Utilizing Open-Built technologies and prefabricated building systems, the initiative results in Open_1, a multi-use rehab center/home, and OPEN_2, an environmentally-friendly, multipurpose present’s home for Unity College.
+Bensonwood begins long-term partnership with MIT on the Open_n Prototype Initiative, with the goal of developing affordable, flexible, high-performance houses.
+Utilizing Open-Built technologies and prefabricated building systems, the initiative results in Open_1, a multi-use rehab center/home, and OPEN_2, an environmentally-friendly, multipurpose president’s home for Unity College.

-Bensonwood, along with over 500 regional volunteers, completes the local Blitz-Build of a Monadnock Habitat for Humanity home for a New Hampshire family of 10 in need.
-The 2,100 SF home is built in just 8 days.
+Bensonwood, along with over 500 regional volunteers, completes the local Blitz-Build of a Monadnock Habitat for Humanity home for a New Hampshire family of 10.
+The 2,100/sf home is built in just 8 days.